neon experiences (2026): After the big relaunch – is neon still worth it?

 • AI-supported support: This AI feature is offered in the beta version instead of the previous telephone support.

-• Written support: The more specific your request is, the sooner you will reach your goal by sending an e-mail to service@neon-free.ch.
-According to our experience with neon in this regard, the answers were always of good quality and the waiting times were pleasingly short, i.e. the same day or the following working day.
+• Written support: The more specific your request is, the more likely you are to reach your goal by sending an e-mail to service@neon-free.ch.
+According to our neon experience in this regard, the answers were always of good quality and the waiting times were pleasingly short, i.e. the same day or the following working day.

 The telephone service is only available with the fee-based plans neon plus, neon global and neon metal.